 There are a wide variety of different types of heartworm prevention available – from a monthly tablet to a topical solution, and even an injection that is administered every six months.
 Not all medicines are appropriate for all animals.
 Ask your veterinarian what he or she recommends to use as a heartworm preventative for your dog.

 Our pets are our best friends and all they do is give us unconditional love.
 It is our responsibility to educate ourselves and do what we can to give them the happiest and healthiest lives possible.
 If you have a new puppy or you simply have a dog who has not been to see your veterinarian, then please contact your local vet today and set up an appointment.
 Your dog will thank you for it.

 Why Puppies Need Special Food

 Just like babies, puppies require a diet that is different from adult dogs.
-The reason for this is exactly the same as the reason for babies needing different food to grown human beings, different nutritional needs and different processing abilities.
+The reason for this is exactly the same as the reason for babies needing different food than adults, different nutritional needs and different processing abilities.
 Younger puppies have a considerable amount of growing to do in order to reach their adult size and in order to grow to that size and remain healthy, it is imperative that they obtain the right levels of vitamins and minerals their bodies need.